opensearch-project/documentation-website/_search-plugins/knn/knn-index.md

 ## SIMD optimization for the Faiss engine

 Starting with version 2.13, the k-NN plugin supports [Single Instruction Multiple Data (SIMD)](https://en.wikipedia.org/wiki/Single_instruction,_multiple_data) processing if the underlying hardware supports SIMD instructions (AVX2 on x64 architecture and Neon on ARM64 architecture).
 SIMD is supported by default on Linux machines only for the Faiss engine.
-SIMD architecture helps boost the overall performance, improving indexing throughput at indexing time and reducing latency at search time.
+SIMD architecture helps boost the overall performance by improving indexing throughput and reducing search latency.

 <!-- vale off -->
 ### x64 architecture